 Nasturtium contains mustard oil and when used topically can cause skin irritation.

 Pregnant or breastfeeding women should not use this herb.

 People with kidney diseases or ulcers of the stomach or intestinal tract should not use this herb in any form either.

-Despite positive results in clinical trials, the conventional medical community doesn’t recognize the benefits of the herb.
+Despite positive results in clinical trials, the conventional medical community does not recognize the benefits of nasturtium.

 Always consult a trained herbalist, experienced alternative medicine practitioner or a healthcare provider before using herbs as medicine.